01mf02/jq-lang-spec/syntax.md

   &\gror {\jqdef{x(x; \dots; x)}{f} f} \\
   &\gror x(f; \dots; f)
 \end{align*}
-where $p$ is a path part containing variables instead of filters as indices.
+where $p$ is a position containing variables instead of filters as indices.

 The set of complex operators $\star$ in IR is reduced compared to full jq syntax --- for example, IR does not include "`=`" and "$\arith$`=`".